KeBinoy/MSSQL-Codes/Readme.md

 - Create Indexes
 - Drop and Truncate Table
 - DB Backup with Differential
+- Check Database If Exist or Not Exist
 - Check Table If Exist or Not Exist